 Lastly, lets avoid confrontational remarks in consideration to the pain it is causing the bereaved families.

-The question on the minds of Kenyans who are following the story is; if the witness accounts are anything to go by, why would jaguar take the fall for the woman in question and who is she?
+The question on the minds of Kenyans who are following the story is this: if the witness accounts are anything to go by, why would Jaguar take the fall for the woman in question and who is she?

-Causing death by dangerous driving is a criminal offence in te traffic laws of Kenya.
+Causing death by dangerous driving is a criminal offence in the traffic laws of Kenya.

 Section 46 of The Traffic Act, Chapter 403 of Laws of Kenya provides that any person who causes death by reckless driving is “guilty of an offence”.
 This statutory provision is mandatory to the effect that any person who causes death by driving to be charged in court, where it would be determined whether the elements of the offence have been met.